carpentries/instructor-training/episodes/17-live.md

 - **Intentional vs accidental errors** - It can be useful to intentionally demonstrate common mistakes and error messages.
 Alternatively, mistakes made by the Instructor or learners can offer useful opportunities to learn about and positively frame errors.
 ::: instructor

-For the next exercise, please turn on closed captions using the "CC"" button for the videos, both for accessibility and because sound quality is poor in places.
+For the next exercise, please turn on closed captions using the "CC" button for the videos, both for accessibility and because sound quality is poor in places.

 :::